cbro33/Faster-Whisper-XXL-GUI/README.md

 ## Manual Setup (If Auto Download Fails)

-Auto Setup is still a WIP and may not work all time on every machine.
-If ther are issues, you can do a manual installation.
+Auto Setup is still a WIP and may not work all the time on every machine.
+If there are issues, you can do a manual installation.
 Download the standalone Faster Whisper XXL archive and extract its contents into the app `bin` folder.

 - [Release page](https://github.com/Purfview/whisper-standalone-win/releases/tag/Faster-Whisper-XXL)